Hyezzcraxksz/Hyezzcraxksz/README.md

-# Hyezzcraxksz | Founder of Hyexz Framework
+# Hyezzcraxksz | Founder of Server Side
-GrayHat | “Tools don’t hack people.
-Hackers do.”
+Former GrayHat | “Tools are Uploaded in some of my github's.”
-Real-world attacks > lab simulations
+Real-world > lab simulations
 ![Linux](https://tenor.com/ceZLtzHNcdv.gif)
 ---